Jul

 I just made this tonight and is the salt measurement wrong?
 The dressing was incredibly, incredibly salty.

 Sorry!
 Did you use garlic salt instead of garlic powder?
-Honestly, I eyeball my measurements, but maybe it would be better with 1 tablespoon salt than two.
+Honestly, I eyeball my measurements, but maybe it would be better with 1 teaspoon salt than two.
 I just updated it.